Latvian Riflemen: Legacy

 The Latvian pagan metal band Skyforger has the album Latviešu strēlnieki dedicated to the Latvian Riflemen and their battles in the World War I.

 A former Latvian rifleman is the protagonist of the 2007 film Defenders of Riga, set in the final days of World War I and the subsequent Latvian War of Independence.

+The Latvian riflemen appear as a squad option in the 2019 first person shooter title Tannenberg.